JorgeAJT/black-jack/README.md

     - Continue until you run out of money or choose to stop.

 ## Gameplay Rules
-1. Initial Deal:
+1. **Initial Deal**:

-Two cards are dealt to the player, and two cards to the dealer.
+    - Two cards are dealt to the player, and two cards to the dealer.
-One of the dealer’s cards is hidden until the dealer’s turn.
+    - One of the dealer’s cards is hidden until the dealer’s turn.

-Player’s Turn:
+2. **Player’s Turn**:

-Check if you have a natural Blackjack (ACE + face card / 10).
+    - Check if you have a natural Blackjack (ACE + face card / 10).
-Otherwise, choose “Hit” to take another card or “Stand” to hold your total.
+    - Otherwise, choose “Hit” to take another card or “Stand” to hold your total.
-If you exceed 21 (bust), you lose immediately.
+    - If you exceed 21 (bust), you lose immediately.
 Dealer’s Turn:

 The hidden card is revealed.